yeshimonipede/Iowa_LiquorSales_Education/README.md

 The first order effects of implementing our recommendation in Story as well as the other regions as well as reflecting on and continuing efforts made between 2016 and 2017 include increased awareness about the risks associated with excessive alcohol consumption in this county, resource allocation in hopes of maximizing the impact of public health efforts, and targeted campaigns that may result in stricter regulations related to liquor sales and marketing.

 The second order effects we hope this plan achieves is improved general public health as people purchase and indulge in smaller quantities of liquor.
 This will hopefully reduce the number of injuries and deaths related to over indulgence in alcohol.
 Another possible second order effects is possible social well-being including lower rates of crime and violence that occur due to excessive drinking.

+The risks associated with this recommendation include that education attainment levels are only one of many, many socioeconomic factors that likely influence the data.
+Relying on this recommendation alone runs the risk of failing to consider other factors that are potentially correlated even more strongly than education attainment levels.
+Our recommendation also requires a variety of resources and money in order to implement.
+Finally, a risk of our recommendation is resistance from liquor retailers and manufacturers who may oppose stricter regulation and an anti-alcohol agenda.